 Yup, I’m the mom that wants to teach her kids responsibility AND get a little help around the house, but keeping up with a chore chart is just ONE MORE job for me to do.

 So, all of my previous chore charts eventually made their ways to the trash can.
 What can I say?
 I had the best of intentions, but really bad follow through. 🙂

-*This post contains affiliate links, which means I earn a commission from these links at no additional cost to you.
+*This post contains affiliate links, which means if you click a link and make a purchase, I earn a commission at no additional cost to you.
 Read my full disclosure here.

 Here’s my problem with other chore charts that I’ve used in the past…

 Our family’s schedule is hectic, and it seems like no two days are the same.
 Some days we’re watching middle school football games until 10:00pm, and other days we’re running to piano practice and karate class.
 So we needed a kids chore chart printable that could be easily adjusted day to day, instead of a weekly chore chart template.